 Anyone who is writing or has written a manuscript knows that you can’t ask friends and family to judge it for you.
 Not only could it be hazardous to health (theirs), but you’ll be none the wiser about its strengths and weaknesses.

-We can give you a mini book report at any stage of your process, whenever you feel you need a trained outside eye to have a look.
+We can give you a literary assessment at any stage of your process, whenever you feel you need a trained outside eye to have a look.
 You might be at the start of a new writing project or you might be stuck and need to brainstorm your way out of a problem.
 Professional advice will help you you take your imperfect efforts in hand and bring them as close as you possibly can to the vision you have for it.

 Jo-Anne Richards and Richard Beynon are writers and skilled book doctors, trusted by publishers to give practical advice on where a manuscript works, where it doesn’t, and how to mend its flaws.

 We are available to brainstorm your story idea; or discuss the options for a striking beginning; or help you work through a problem you’re having with a manuscript.

 Jo-Anne Richards is an internationally published novelist with a PhD in Creative Writing from Wits University.
 Her novels include The Innocence of Roast Chicken, Touching the Lighthouse, Sad at the Edges, and My Brother’s Book and The Imagined Child.
 Six of her short stories have been published in collections.
 She ran the Honours programme and taught writing skills in the Wits University Journalism Department for fifteen years and has supervised in the Wits and Cape Town Creative Writing Masters.